donejs/donejs/docs/guide.md

 </html>
 ```

+This is an HTML5 template that uses the [Handlebars syntax]() compatible [can.stache]() as the view engine and renders a `message` property from the application state.
+The `asset` helper provides assets like CSS styles, cached data and links to scripts based on the environment (development or production).

-And the application main file like this:
+The application main file at `pmo/app.js` looks like this:

 ```
 // pmo/app.js